- Exfoliating face washes combine cleansing action with gentle exfoliation.

 Benefits

-Using an exfoliating face wash eliminates the need to purchase a separate exfoliating product for your skin or to set aside time outside of your usual skin care routine to use a face scrub.
-Pore-clogging debris never has the chance to build up, reducing your likelihood of developing blackheads and whiteheads due to congested skin.
+Using an exfoliating face wash eliminates the need to purchase a separate exfoliating product or to set aside time outside of your usual skin care routine to use a face scrub.
+By exfoliating daily, there is little risk of debris clogging pores, thereby reducing your likelihood of developing blackheads and whiteheads due to clogged pores.

 Best Exfoliating Face Wash for Your Skin

 Some skin types are more sensitive to frequent exfoliation than others.
-It is therefore important to select a product that won’t strip your skin of its natural protective barrier and create irritation.
+It is therefore important to select a product that won’t strip your skin of its natural protective barrier and cause irritation.

 Oily and acne-prone skin

-Salicylic acid is a beta-hydroxy acid (BHA) that is lipophilic, meaning it dissolves in oil and can effectively unclog pores.
-It chemically exfoliates your skin while drying out excess oil.
-As an anti-inflammatory, it can reduce swelling and redness in acne lesions.
+Salicylic acid is a beta hydroxy acid (BHA) that is lipophilic, meaning it dissolves in oil and can effectively unclog pores.
+It chemically exfoliates skin while drying out excess oil.
+As an anti-inflammatory, it can reduce the swelling and redness that accompanies acne lesions.

 While not an exfoliant itself, niacinamide is a face wash ingredient that can benefit oily skin.
 It is a vitamin B derivative that fights acne while smoothing the skin and reducing fine lines.

-If you have severe or cystic acne, avoid physical exfoliants altogether as they can worsen inflammation.
-Instead, choose a product containing only chemical exfoliants.
+If you have severe or cystic acne, or active breakouts, avoid physical exfoliants altogether as they can worsen inflammation.
+Instead, choose only chemical exfoliants.

 Dry skin

-Treat dry skin types with an exfoliating face wash containing nourishing, hydrating ingredients.
+For those with dry skin, you don’t want to accidentally strip your face of much-needed moisture with a strong product.
+Dry skin types should be treated with an exfoliating face wash containing nourishing, hydrating ingredients.

-Hyaluronic acid occurs naturally in the skin and helps retain elasticity and moisture.
+Look for products containing hyaluronic acid, which occurs naturally in the skin and helps retain elasticity and moisture.
+This ingredient will help counteract the drying effect of exfoliating chemicals and granules.

-Plant oils such as almond oil, apricot oil or shea butter can restore moisture to dry skin.
-These oils have anti-inflammatory and antioxidant effects and can help a repair damaged skin barrier.
+Plant oils such as almond and apricot oil or shea butter can restore moisture to dry skin.
+These oils have anti-inflammatory and antioxidant effects and can help repair a damaged skin barrier.

 Combination skin

 If your combination skin is prone to breakouts, you may benefit from a facial wash containing salicylic acid.
-You can target the product specifically at areas of oiliness to avoid drying out the drier parts of your face.
+You can target the product specifically to areas of oiliness to avoid exacerbating the drier areas of your face.

 For combination skin that is closer to dry or normal, use products recommended for those skin types.

-Generally, combination skin reacts best to oil-free facial cleansers.
-Look for products containing vitamin C, an antioxidant that can help maintain the overall health of your skin by protecting it from free radicals and stimulating collagen production.
+Opt for an exfoliating face wash that is oil-free and contains vitamin C, an antioxidant that helps maintain the overall health of your skin by protecting it from free radicals and by stimulating collagen production.

 Sensitive skin